 One of the most important coping strategies is learning to be compassionate towards yourself.
 You have suffered a major shock that will take time to process and come to terms with.
-Talking negatively to yourself, telling yourself to "pull yourself togethet" does not help and puts you through more stress.
+Talking negatively to yourself, telling yourself to "pull yourself together" does not help and puts you through more stress.
 If you can learn to talk to yourself the way your best friend would it will make a huge difference.
 You just need to be patient and accept that it might take you longer than you might like to come through the process.
 The time it takes is not important, what is important is allowing yourself the necessary time to deal with the feelings without feeling pressured.
-Post traumatic stress disorder can occur in patients who have been very shocked by a diagnosis, or by the treatment relating to their diagnosis.
-Having brain surgery can be traumatic for some individuals and result in PTSD.